Current Students: want to be a Peer Guide?

 Pass the screening process

-- Once you have trained, we will write to your referees and check your university disciplinary record.
+- When you submit an application, your referees will be contacted and asked to complete a short form.
+Towards the end of semester two, your university disciplinary record will be checked.
 A one off minor disciplinary offence would not stop you from being a Peer Guide but serious issues or repeated disciplinaries would, as we do expect our Peer Guides to be positive role models.
 Presuming there are no problems with these you will then be a Peer Guide.

 Once all the above is complete you will be added to the list of Peer Guides for your academic school.
 It is then the Peer Guide staff in your school who will keep you informed of: